-The packing patterns of geometrically similar planar aromatic hydrocarbons were studied by Gavezzotti et al.17 They found that there are only a small number of well-defined ways these molecules pack into a crystal lattice: herringbone, sandwichherringbone, sandwich-herringbone β, sandwich-herringbone γ .
+The packing patterns of geometrically similar planar aromatic hydrocarbons were studied by Gavezzotti et al., They found that there are only a small number of well-defined ways these molecules pack into a crystal lattice: herringbone, sandwich-herringbone, sandwich-herringbone $\beta$ , and sandwich-herringbone $\gamma$ .
 These types differ mainly with respect to the relative orientation of molecular planes in the crystal, which is reflected in the length of the shortest cell axis.
 The simplest packing is the herringbone in which the molecules form stacks aligned edge-to-face with neighboring stacks.
 The sandwich herringbone is made up of pairs of parallel molecules.
-The y packing is described as a sort of flattened herringbone.
-Lastly the β motif is a layered structure made up of graphitic planes.
-The TATB crystal structure falls into this category.
+The $\gamma$ packing is described as a sort of flattened herringbone.
+Lastly the $\beta$ motif is a layered structure made up of graphitic planes - the TATB crystal structure falls into this category.

-The interplanar distance is not infinitely compressible.
+The interplanar distance of molecules is not infinitely compressible.
 If the first burn rate maximum at ~18 GPa is the alignment of aromatic rings in neighboring planes, maxima at 31- and 39-GPa could correspond to other polymorphic phase changes.
 One possibility includes the transition to different herringbone packings.
-In his study of planar aromatic compounds, Gavezzotti^{17b} was able to group the different structures by the shortest lattice cell axis.
-The β herringbone (e.g. TATB) typically had the shortest axis, while the next shortest is the γ herringbone.
-To transition from graphitic to γ-herringbone would liberate previously H-bonded amine and nitro groups.
-Formation of highly oxygenated compounds like dinitrogen trioxide, 18 which is a blue solid, furoxan/furazan rungs could become favorable reaction pathways.
+In his study of planar aromatic compounds, Gavezzotti17b was able to group the different structures by the shortest lattice cell axis.
+The $\beta$ herringbone (e.g. TATB) typically had the shortest axis, while the next shortest is the $\gamma$ herringbone.
+To transition from graphitic to $\gamma$ -herringbone would liberate previously H-bonded amine and nitro groups.
+Formation of highly oxygenated compounds like dinitrogen trioxide, which is a blue solid, and furoxan/furazan rungs could become favorable reaction pathways.

-Other small highly-colored molecules exist at high pressure but do not match the pressure regime of our observations.
-For example, at room temperature oxygen turns from a light-blue solid to orange at the β - to δ -O2 transition (~5 GPa) then to red at the δ - to ε - O2 transition (~10 GPa).
-So the blue high-pressure inclusions we see in residue

->17 GPa cannot be oxygen, however intriguing the idea.
-Nevertheless the deepening red of oxygen with increasing pressure, indicative of strong intermolecular interactions between O2 molecules (O4 clusters),20 is similar to the deepening red of TATB.
-These parallel observations suggest that similar interactions between nitro groups may be taking place in herringbone-packed TATB molecules with an interrupted intermolecular H-bonding network.
+Other small highly-colored molecules exist at high pressure but do not match our observations in the relevant pressure regime.
+For example, at room temperature oxygen turns from a light-blue solid to orange at the $\beta$ - to $\delta$ -O2 transition (~5 GPa) then to red at the $\delta$ - to $\epsilon$ -O2 transition (~10 GPa).
+So the blue high-pressure inclusions we see in residue >17 GPa cannot be oxygen, however intriguing the idea.
+Nevertheless the deepening red of oxygen with increasing pressure, indicative of strong intermolecular interactions between O2 molecules (O4 clusters), si similar to the deepening red of TATB.
+These parallel observations suggest that similar interactions between nitro groups may be taking place should the intermolecular hydrogen-bonding network of the herringbone-packed TATB molecules be interrupted (e.g. phase transition).

-The burn rate behavior of CL-20 polymorphs indicates the orientation of nitramines about the rigid cage initially dominates chemical reaction pathways at the lower pressures applied.
-The basic structure of CL-20 is a rigid isowurtzitane cage with a nitro group attached to each of the six bridging nitrogens within the cage (Figure 6).21 The nitramine appendages are flexible and the amine nitrogen can convert from a planar to a pyramidal conformation with little energy.
-The numbering on the cage nitrogens is used to identify the conformers.
-Each polymorph is distinguished by the endo-exo orientation of nitro groups about the six- and five-member rings of the cage and differences in crystal structure.6 The four polymorphs display only three conformations, with the α form and γ form essentially identical but with different crystal packing and densities.
+The burn rate behavior of CL-20 polymorphs indicates that spatial orientation of reactive groups about the rigid cage dominates chemical reaction pathways at least initially for lower pressures studied.
+The basic structure of CL-20 is a rigid isowurtzitane cage with a nitro group attached to each of the six bridging nitrogens within the cage (Figure 6).
+These nitramine appendages are flexible - the amine nitrogen can convert from a planar to a pyramidal conformation with little energy.
+We number nitrogens in the cage to identify the different possible conformers.
+Each polymorph is distinguished by the endo-exo orientation of nitro groups about the six- and five-member rings of the cage and differences in crystal structure.
+The four identified polymorphs typically studied display only three conformations - the $\alpha$ - and $\gamma$ -forms are essentially the same conformation but with different crystal packing and densities.